-- .1 the arrangements in place in your BSB authorised body for the management of it; and - .2 any role which you play in those arrangements.
+.2 any role which you play in those arrangements.

-Guidance to Rules C91 to C94
+Guidance to Rules rC91 to rC94

 - gC138 Section 90 of the LSA places obligations on non-authorised individuals who are employees and managers of licensed bodies, as well as on non-authorised individuals who hold an ownership interest in such a licensed body (whether by means of a shareholding or voting powers in respect of the same) to do nothing which causes, or substantially contributes to a breach by the licensed body or by its employees or managers, of this Handbook.
-Rule C91 extends this obligation to BSB legal services bodies - gC139 Your duty under Ruler C94.4 to have proper arrangements for dealing with pupils includes ensuring: - .1 that all pupillage vacancies are advertised in the manner prescribed by the Pupillage Funding and Advertising Rules (rC113 to rC118); - .2 that arrangements are made for the funding of pupils by chambers which comply with the Pupillage Funding and Advertising Rules (rC113 to rC118).
+Rule C91 extends this obligation to BSB legal services bodies. - gC139 Your duty under Rule rC94.4 to have proper arrangements for dealing with pupils includes ensuring: - .1 that all pupillage vacancies are advertised in the manner prescribed by the Pupillage Funding and Advertising Rules (rC113 to rC118); - .2 that arrangements are made for the funding of pupils by chambers which comply with the Pupillage Funding and Advertising Rules (rC113 to rC118).

 Duties of the HOLP/HOFA

-- rC96 If you are a HOLP, in addition to complying with the more general duties placed on the BSB authorised body and on the BSB regulated individuals employed by it, you must: - .1 take all reasonable steps to ensure compliance with the terms of your BSB authorised body's authorisation; - .2 take all reasonable steps to ensure that the BSB authorised body and its employees and managers comply with the duties imposed by section 176 of the LSA; - .3 take all reasonable steps to ensure that non-authorised individuals subject to the duty imposed by section 90 of the LSA comply with that duty; - .4 keep a record of all incidents of non-compliance with the Core Duties and this Handbook of which you become aware and to report such incidents to the Bar Standards Board as soon as reasonably practicable (where such failures are material in nature) or otherwise on request by the Bar Standards Board or during the next monitoring visit or review by the Bar Standards Board. - rC97 If you are a HOFA, in addition to complying with the more general duties placed on the BSB authorised body and its BSB regulated individuals, you must ensure compliance with Rules C73 and C74.
+- rC96 If you are a HOLP, in addition to complying with the more general duties placed on the BSB authorised body and on the BSB regulated individuals employed by it, you must: - .1 take all reasonable steps to ensure compliance with the terms of your BSB authorised body's authorisation; - .2 take all reasonable steps to ensure that the BSB authorised body and its employees and managers comply with the duties imposed by section 176 of the LSA; - .3 take all reasonable steps to ensure that non-authorised individuals subject to the duty imposed by section 90 of the LSA comply with that duty; - keep a record of all incidents of non-compliance with the Core Duties and this Handbook of which you become aware and to report such incidents to the Bar Standards Board as soon as reasonably practicable (where such failures are material in nature) or otherwise on request by the Bar Standards Board or during the next monitoring visit or review by the Bar Standards Board. - rC97 If you are a HOFA, in addition to complying with the more general duties placed on the BSB authorised body and its BSB regulated individuals, you must ensure compliance with Rules rC73 and rC74.